bskinn/bskinn.github.io/_posts/2019-04-01-My-How-Why-Pyproject-Src.md

 fication.
 ```

-In some (many? most?) cases, a separate invocation of `python setup.py develop` will work as
+In some (many? most?) cases, a separate invocation of `python setup.py develop` appeared to work as
 an alternative to the `pip`-mediated `-e .` editable install:

 ```